 Cricklade Court Leet is delighted to have been awarded a Heritage Lottery Grant of £33, 400 for North Meadow .
 The Court will use part of this grant to purchase 5.5 acres of North Meadow, previously held in private ownership.
 This land will then become a permanent part of the National Nature Reserve.
 Continue reading “Court Awarded Heritage Lottery Fund Grant for North Meadow”

 The High Bailiff of Cricklade, Clive Smith, made a special presentation to Cricklade resident Dorothy Bloxham, who celebrated her 100th birthday yesterday.
 She was joined by family, and friends from Open Door, at the Jenner Hall this afternoon where there was also a rousing rendition of ‘Happy Birthday’ with the music provided by members of the Cricklade Band led by Paul Hewer.
 Happy Birthday Dorothy!

 A great morning on the meadow, so many flowers to see.
 Continue reading “September meadow flowers”

-The grazing animals would normally drink from the River Thames and River Churn which surround North Meadow.
-By entering the rivers the animals introduce silt into the water, creating a water quality problem which damages fish spawning beds resulting in poor fish populations.
-Continue reading “Pasture Pumps”
+Grazing animals would normally drink from the River Thames and River Churn which surround North Meadow.
+By entering the rivers the animals introduce silt into the water.
+This creates a water quality problem which damages fish spawning beds resulting in poor fish populations.
+Continue reading “Pasture Pumps on North Meadow”

 The hay cut started early this year to help to reduce the nutrient levels on the meadow.
 Nutrient levels have been rising mainly caused by increased flooding in recent years and this reduces plant diversity.
 The hay cut would normally start in July.
 Continue reading “Hay Cut Started on Thursday 27th June”